 The University of Melbourne can arrange visa-length coverage for you, provided by Bupa.

-This policy is designed for international students, and you benefit from having a Bupa representative on campus to answer your health cover questions.
+This policy is designed for University of Melbourne international students, and you benefit from having a Bupa representative on campus to answer your health cover questions.
 The policy is approved by the Department of Home Affairs and can be the most convenient option for students.
 Review the policy details to check whether this policy is right for you.

 To arrange this cover, simply indicate on your Student Acceptance and Payment Agreement form that you'd like the University to arrange a visa-length OSHC policy for you.
 You'll also need to pay the OSHC premium along with your tuition fee deposit.